KaidenWilliams/startup/README.md

 Can use prompt() function or capture input on form element.

 Dom: Document object model, name for API's that together can modify hmtl, document is root for DOM

+&nbsp: non-breaking space, makes space every time consistently for html, string representation is "\u00A0",  very useful, multiple " " in a row will just be interpreted as one break.

+Adding spaces when joining arrays was giving me trouble, fixing that fixed my problems.

+& is not greedy, evaluates everything, && is greedy an short circuits.